-DO figure out what he or she will like.
+Do figure out what your partner will like.

 No matter the season, every proposal should start here.
 Find out if the love of your life would rather get engaged in private, or if being surrounded by family and friends during this big moment is what they've always dreamed of.
 Some people might love to hear that long-awaited question at the Thanksgiving table, while others might prefer a quiet, private moment at home in front of the fireplace.

 Don't get too cheesy.

 With all the joy and cheer around, it's hard to not get caught up in the season.
 After all, you are planning to add to the sparkle with a ring!
 Treat the holidays as inspiration, not a theme.
 A proposal with a Champagne toast at midnight on New Year's Eve?
 Great idea!
 A rented Santa suit?
 Not so much.